-When editing in post, almost every photographer has had to grapple with this tiny nuisance.
+Learning how to fix flyaways in Photoshop is something any photographer can greatly benefit from.
 They’re nearly inevitable during shooting – but also extremely distracting in finished products.
-They’re flyaways, or those single strands of hair that you might find crossing your model’s face or straying off into the empty space can be a huge nuisance.
+Flyaways, or those single strands of hair that you might find crossing your model’s face or straying off into the empty space can be a huge nuisance.

 “There are so many ways to deal with flyaways,” says photographer and teacher Chris Orwig.
 Here’s how he handles them.